The knee is an important load-bearing joint of the lower limb. Knee x-rays are done to assess the knee joint pathology.

 Skyline view is typically used to assess patellofemoral joint and patella-condylar alignment.

-Knee x-rays in weight bearing position are taken to study the alignment of knee structures in weight bearing position.
+Knee x-rays in weight-bearing position are taken to study the alignment of knee structures in weight-bearing position.
 Other x-rays form part of knee series which typically is used to assess trauma to the knee [the series also includes AP, lateral and skyline]

 Anatomical Landmarks on Knee X-rays

-Before we move towards normal knee x-rays, it is important that we acquaint ourselves with anatomy of the knee.
+Before we move towards normal knee x-rays, it is important that we acquaint ourselves with the anatomy of the knee.

-[Read more on anatomy of knee]
+[Read more on anatomy of the knee]

 Here are the landmarks on ap and lateral views of x-ray.